Who Really Owns Your Household Products Brands

 | Dyson Vacuums, air purifiers, hair dryers & fans

-Est. 1991 | Dyson Ltd | Sir James Dyson (100% owner) | Founder / Independent | Prime Founder-owned with sustained heavy R&D investment, dominant market position across multiple categories, and continued product innovation despite scale, though the Singapore relocation raises some ethical questions that prevent a perfect assessment.
-Founder-owned with sustained heavy R&D investment, dominant market… | Singapore (HQ moved 2019); R&D in Malmesbury, UK | Private / not disclosed | Founded by Sir James Dyson in 1991 after he spent 5 years and made 5,127 prototypes to build a better vacuum cleaner.
+Est. 1991 | Dyson Ltd | Sir James Dyson (100% owner) | Founder / Independent | Prime Founder-owned with sustained heavy R&D investment, global scale, and continued product innovation across multiple categories, despite controversies around headquarters relocation.
+Founder-owned with sustained heavy R&D investment, global scale,… | Singapore (HQ moved 2019); R&D in Malmesbury, UK | Private / not disclosed | Founded by Sir James Dyson in 1991 after he spent 5 years and made 5,127 prototypes to build a better vacuum cleaner.
 Dyson personally owns 100% of the company and has famously plowed profits into R&D (£7M/day by his own account).
 Controversially, Dyson moved the company's HQ from the UK to Singapore in 2019, shortly after publicly supporting Brexit.
 Despite this, the company remains a genuine founder-owned operation with deep product investment.
 Founded by Sir James Dyson in 1991 after… |

 | Method Plant-based cleaning products

-Est. 2000 | SC Johnson & Son Inc | Johnson family (5th generation, 100% private) | Family Controlled | Prime Method maintains its original mission and design excellence under SC Johnson's family ownership, which has proven to be a steward rather than an extractor, allowing the brand to scale sustainably without the quality compromises typical of PE-backed acquisitions.
-Method maintains its original mission and design excellence… | Racine, WI | Private / not disclosed | Founded in 2000 by Adam Lowry and Eric Ryan in San Francisco as a sustainable cleaning brand that proved green products could also be beautifully designed.
+Est. 2000 | SC Johnson & Son Inc | Johnson family (5th generation, 100% private) | Family Controlled | Prime Method maintains its original mission and design ethos under SC Johnson's family ownership structure, which has proven compatible with brand preservation rather than cost-cutting optimization.
+Method maintains its original mission and design ethos… | Racine, WI | Private / not disclosed | Founded in 2000 by Adam Lowry and Eric Ryan in San Francisco as a sustainable cleaning brand that proved green products could also be beautifully designed.
 Acquired by SC Johnson in 2017.
 SC Johnson is a privately held family company — the 5th generation of the Johnson family still runs it — meaning Method's ownership is genuinely different from brands owned by public conglomerates.
 The 'A Family Company' tagline on SC Johnson products reflects a real ownership structure, not marketing.
 Founded in 2000 by Adam Lowry and Eric… |

 | Mrs. Meyer's Clean Day Plant-derived household & dish cleaners

-Est. 2000 | SC Johnson & Son Inc | Johnson family (5th generation, 100% private) | Family Controlled | Prime Well-established brand with maintained quality and aesthetic under a genuinely family-owned parent company that prioritizes long-term brand integrity over extractive margin optimization.
-Well-established brand with maintained quality and aesthetic under… | Racine, WI | Private / not disclosed | Founded in 2000 by Monica Nassif and named after her mother, Thelma Meyer, who kept a large Iowa garden.
+Est. 2000 | SC Johnson & Son Inc | Johnson family (5th generation, 100% private) | Family Controlled | Prime Strong brand identity maintained post-acquisition, genuine family-ownership structure of parent company SC Johnson reduces extractive pressure, and product quality/mission alignment remain intact despite scale.
+Strong brand identity maintained post-acquisition, genuine family-ownership structure… | Racine, WI | Private / not disclosed | Founded in 2000 by Monica Nassif and named after her mother, Thelma Meyer, who kept a large Iowa garden.
 Known for its garden-inspired scents and natural ingredient focus.
 Acquired by SC Johnson in 2008.
 Like Method, Mrs. Meyer's benefits from SC Johnson's genuine family ownership structure — the Johnson family's private ownership creates less short-term margin pressure than public competitors.
 The brand's earthy, garden aesthetic has been maintained.
 Founded in 2000 by Monica Nassif and named… |

 | Shark & Ninja Shark vacuums, Ninja blenders, air fryers & kitchen appliances

-Est. 1993 | SharkNinja Inc SN | JS Global Lifestyle Company (Cayman-listed; Rosenzweig family influence) | Family Controlled | Prime Strong product lines (Shark, Ninja) with significant market presence, consistent innovation in kitchen appliances and vacuums, and successful NYSE listing demonstrate scaling of established brands at peak market penetration, despite offshore corporate structure.
-Strong product lines (Shark, Ninja) with significant market… | Needham, MA (incorporated in Cayman Islands) |
+Est. 1993 | SharkNinja Inc SN | JS Global Lifestyle Company (Cayman-listed; Rosenzweig family influence) | Family Controlled | Prime Strong market presence, successful NYSE listing, dominant product categories (vacuums and kitchen appliances), and consistent innovation in consumer appliances demonstrate a brand at peak scaling and market penetration.
+Strong market presence, successful NYSE listing, dominant product… | Needham, MA (incorporated in Cayman Islands) |

 | Euro-Pro was founded in 1993 in Montreal; rebranded its key product lines as Shark (vacuums) and Ninja (kitchen appliances).
 Listed on the NYSE as SharkNinja Inc (SN) in 2023, after spinning off from JS Global Lifestyle Company — a Cayman-listed holding company with Hong Kong ties.
 Despite prominent American marketing and celebrity endorsements, SharkNinja is incorporated in the Cayman Islands and its controlling parent is listed in offshore markets.
 The brand's patriotic American retail presence masks a complex offshore corporate structure.
 Euro-Pro was founded in 1993 in Montreal; rebranded…⚠ SharkNinja was spun off from JS Global Lifestyle Company and listed on the NYSE in 2023.
 JS Global is listed in the Cayman Islands and Hong Kong.
 Despite marketing as an American appliance brand, the corporate structure is rooted in offshore holding companies. ⚠ SharkNinja was spun off from JS Global Lifestyle… |